mymonero/mymonero-core-cpp/README.md

 ### JSON

-`src/serial_bridge_index` exposes this project's core library functions, each of which takes a string-serialized JSON object as an argument and returns a string-serialized JSON object.
+`src/serial_bridge_index` exposes this project's core library functions.
+Each bridge function takes a string-serialized JSON object as an argument and returns a string-serialized JSON object.

-Usage of each of these functions is demonstrated in `tests/test_all.cpp`.
+Usage of each of these JSON-bridge functions is demonstrated in `tests/test_all.cpp`.

 When they fail, some of these functions return only a key-value `err_msg`.